eddieoz/bitBingo/docs/tasks.md

     - [ ] Game Master flow for `fullCardOnly` mode.
     - [ ] Game Master flow for `partialAndFull` mode, including the decision point (continue/end) and subsequent states.
     - [ ] Player view verification for both modes, showing correct winner announcements.

-**Testing Progress Summary:**
-- Backend: 96% complete (uniqueness constraint test for /api/draw/:txid is now fully passing and robust; handler refactored for dependency injection and test isolation.
-Minor integration test TODOs remain.)
-- Frontend: Player flow/component tests 100% complete; Admin/GM page tests (including QR code, game mode selection, draw button, statistics, partial win controls, and winner display) 100% complete and robust, with all tests passing as of [date].
-Each test is focused, isolated, and follows the test-refactor and fix-tests rules.
-- E2E: Not started.

-All Admin/GM page tests are now robust, isolated, and passing.
-The test suite is maintainable and follows best practices for isolation and clarity.

 ---